Subbuteo Tribute Website.

 Juguetes Borras also sold Subbuteo teams and accessories in their own distinctive boxes.
 The bubble packed accessories seem to be the standard UK versions, but everything else - stands, pitch, goals, goalkeepers etc. were reboxed.
 The teams were also produced in this style, and two variations of team box suggest that the range continued for at least a couple of years, although nothing much later than this date has been seen in collecting circles.

-Spanish Company Juguetes Borras made officially licenced products around the time of the 1982 World Cup hosted in Spain.
-As well as a couple of box sets, they also produced a both an accessory and team range in their own attractive boxes.
+Juguetes Borras had their own team range, matching the editions/accessories in attractive, solid looking boxes.
 Unlike most Subbuteo markets, Spain produced their own number range for their teams.
-For instance, the team shown above is Athletic Bilbao, who arrived in the UK team lists around this time at number 440.
-Here they are reference 2.
+For instance, the team shown above is Athletic Bilbao, who arrived in the UK team lists in 1983 as reference 440.
+In Spain, they are reference 2.

 The teams that have come to light have revealed two different box types.
 If you compare the box shown here with the Bilbao one, it should be apparent that this version has a window, and a different interior layout.
 In addition, whilst the Bilbao box has a lift off lid, this one is a card wrap with a slide out tray.

 Excitingly for lightweight collectors, many of the teams shown in the Spanish catalogues are unique to this range, and never made it back to the standard UK version.
 There is a nice example shown above - ref 11 Rayo Vallecano.
 This team (which looks like a white skinned Peru) never appears in the UK or Italian catalogues, and you had to wait until the 2003 Parodi range before it featured again in a Subbuteo catalogue.